Hamburg Airport: Development since the 1990s

 The Radisson Blu Hotel Hamburg Airport was added in 2009, combined with new roadside access and a station with connection to the city's rapid transit system (Hamburg S-Bahn).

 In January 2016, TUIfly announced it was leaving Hamburg Airport entirely due to increasing competition from low-cost carriers.
 While the summer seasonal routes would not resume, all remaining destinations were cancelled by March 2016.
 A few weeks later, it was officially announced that the airport was to be named after Helmut Schmidt, a former senator of Hamburg and chancellor of West Germany.
 On 10 November 2016, the airport was renamed Hamburg Airport Helmut Schmidt.

 In October 2016, Air Berlin announced the closure of its maintenance facilities at the airport, due to cost-cutting and restructuring measures.

 In June 2017, easyJet announced it would close its base at Hamburg by March 2018 as part of a refocus on other base airports.
 While over half of the former services were cut, several routes remained in place as they are served from other easyJet bases.
 In October 2018, United Airlines announced the end of its seasonal service to Newark, leaving the airport with only three long-haul routes, all to the Middle East, and no direct services to North America.
-The route was inaugurated by Continental Airlines back in 2005 and switched from year-round to seasonal in 2017 Also in October 2018 Emirates switched one of the two daily flights from Dubai to A380-service.
+The route was inaugurated by Continental Airlines back in 2005 and switched from year-round to seasonal in 2017 Also in October 2018, Emirates switched one of the two daily flights from Dubai to Airbus A380 service.
 This was the first ever commercial A380 service to Hamburg.
 The second daily flight remains operated by Boeing 777-300ER aircraft.

-In January 2020, Ryanair also closed its Hamburg base due to airport operating costs, late delivery of the Boeing 737-Max aircraft, and its general downsizing of its German operations.
+In January 2020, Ryanair also closed its Hamburg base due to high operating costs, late delivery of the Boeing 737 MAX aircraft, and its general downsizing of German operations.